Mentorship Programs

 1. Thoroughly read the papers and the reviews shared by your mentee.

-2. Provide thoughtful, constructive feedback on the reviews.
+2. Provide timely, thorough, and constructive feedback on the reviews.
 Your feedback should evaluate the scientific validity of the reviews and their adherence to reviewer guidelines and best practices.

 Joint Expectations